GDPR for charities: How charities in the UK can comply with GDPR

 Who are data processors and controllers in charities?

-GDPR applies to you if you process personal data, even if you are a charity or non-profit organisation.
+GDPR applies to you if you process personal data, even if you are a charity or non-profit organization.
 Personal data about your workers, clients, suppliers, or people who donate to you may all be found in your database.
 GDPR makes it your legal responsibility to respect and secure the data you process.

 The charity could either process some or all of this data internally, making it both a controller and a processor, or it may engage a third party to do so.